adnzaki/simple-tag-bootstrap/simple-tag/README.md

 ## Notes
-This is early version of SimpleTag, it has minimum functionality to create HTML element with PHP, but many things need to be improved and bugs to fix, so any contributions are welcome here...
+This is early version of SimpleTag, it has minimum functionality to create HTML element with PHP, but many things need to be improved and bugs to fix, so any contributions are welcome here.
+You can learn how to implement SimpleTag in real case at [SimpleTagBootstrap](https://github.com/adnzaki/simple-tag-bootstrap) repository.
+The project handled by creator of SimpleTag, so you can find what are things that you can build with it.